-I always said I wanted to be an English teacher and an author.
-I actually was a teacher for four years, and while I did enjoy my time in the classroom, the job was ultimately not for me.
+I always said I wanted to be an English teacher (check!) and an author.
 I’m new to this author thing, but I’m enjoying it so far!

 Here’s the question everyone wants to know the answer to: what are you reading right now?

 I’m currently reading LOVE IN THE TIME OF WORMHOLES by Jess K. Hardy.
 It’s a sci-fi romance forthcoming from Mystic Owl, an imprint of City Owl Press, in September 2021!
 Keep your eyes peeled for it.